Here are the short answers to the most frequently asked questions.

 What about witnesses?

 You must have two witnesses sign your marriage licence.
 These can be members of your wedding party (the best man and maid/matron of honour are typical choices), your parents or other family members, or friends.
-If you are eloping and do not want your friends and family to know, I can usually arrange for witnesses to be in attendance and sign the license if given sufficient notice.
-I would ask that you compensate them appropriately.
+If you are eloping and do not want your friends and family to know, we can usually arrange for witnesses to be in attendance and sign the license if given sufficient notice.
+We would ask that you compensate them appropriately.

 Where can we get married?

-I am able to perform your wedding in the Province of Manitoba.
+We are able to perform your wedding in the Province of Manitoba.
 You can be married anywhere that has a legal address or description.
-I am happy to travel within a few hours of Winnipeg, though travel expenses will be applicable.
+We are happy to travel within a few hours of Winnipeg, though travel expenses will be applicable.
 There are many beautiful venues in and around Winnipeg that would be perfect for your day.
 Hotels, private homes, and halls are typical locations, but consider others as well; I have performed ceremonies at such diverse sites as Fort Gibralter, Pantages Theatre, the Western Aviation Museum, and the St. Norbert Cultural Centre.
 I even captained a ceremony on board the Nonsuch!
 During the summer months I would be pleased to perform your "cottage country" wedding at Falcon Lake, West Hawk Lake, or other Eastern Manitoba locales.
 I am also willing to preside over ceremonies in NW Ontario, as long as the legal paperwork is completed in Manitoba.
 Check the Links page for information regarding Winnipeg's public parks.

 Are you "inclusive"?